Wyoming Plumbing Licenses

 How long do your exam prep courses take to complete?

-Each course lists the total amount of hours for the course.
-However, we cover materials quickly and many contractors like to re-watch materials.
-In other words, this question really depends on your learning style.
-We recommend that you go through the course as many times as you need to be comfortable with the material and any applicable reference books.
+Many plumbers like to re-watch materials, while others like to re-take the practice tests.
+Our recommendation is to go through the course as many times as you need to be comfortable with the material and any applicable reference books.
 The more familiar you are with the materials, the better you will do on your exam!

-We allow up to 6 months for you to complete the courses.
-During the six months you have unlimited, 24/7 access.
+After you purchase a course, you have unlimited access for six months.
 If you need additional time, please contact our offices to arrange an extension (please note: a fee may apply).

-In exam prep courses there will be a short quiz at the end of each lesson and there is also a longer practice test at the end of each course.
-These quizzes and tests will help you practice taking an exam and identify areas you may wish to study more.
+Exam prep courses have a short quiz at the end of each lesson and a longer practice test at the end of the course.
+These quizzes and tests are there to help you practice taking an exam and identify areas you may wish to review more.

 If I fail a practice test, do I have to take it again?